 Alpha-carotene, beta-carotene and other carotenoids found in the bright orange pulp of pumpkins can help defend your skin cells against oxidative damage.

-This is a great tasting salad for getting more nutritious pumpkin and pumpkin seeds into your diet.
+This is a great tasting warm salad for getting more nutritious pumpkin and pumpkin seeds into your diet.
 It’s full of superfoods, very healthy and quite filling as well.

 There is a way to cook your pumpkin that will maintain the most nutritional value when you eat it.
 It’s also fairly quick and simple and makes for a better tasting pumpkin, whatever recipe you’re using it for.

 Smaller pumpkins tend to be better eating than the larger jack-o’-lantern style.
 Pumpkin breeds such as Blue Hokkaido, Sugar Pie and the Cheese and Cinderella varieties are often recommended for their texture and flavor.